Tony Holland

 Anthony John Holland (18 January 1940 – 28 November 2007) was a British screenwriter and actor.
 He is best known as the writer and co-creator (with Julia Smith) of the BBC soap opera EastEnders.

 Early life

-Holland was born in Shoeburyness, Essex, England, the oldest of three children, to John and Pat Holland.
+Anthony John Holland was born on 18 January 1940 in Shoeburyness, Essex, England, the oldest of three children, to John and Pat Holland.
 His younger twin brothers were Allan and Bryn.
 As a military family, Holland moved around with the postings assigned to his father and spent time in Aldershot, Gravesend and Chelmsford.

 Career

 Holland began his career as an actor, appearing in the 1966 Doctor Who serial The Savages and later Message for Posterity, a 1967 serial for The Wednesday Play.
 In the latter year, a play Holland had developed – The Isle is Full of Noises – was taken up by the BBC and produced by Thirty-Minute Theatre; it was from there that Holland turned to script-writing.

 Through his agent, Holland landed a job as a writer and script editor on Z-Cars in 1970.
 It was here that he met producer and director Julia Smith, and started a long and successful working relationship with her.
 Holland and Smith became an established producer/script-editor team during their time on Z-Cars and went on to work for the BBC's hospital drama, Angels.
 It was during their time on Angels that the format of the programme was changed from weekly 50-minute-long episodes to a bi-weekly half-hour serial, with the further possibility of the show being aired all year round.